boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/elastic-search.md

 ---

 # Connecting Bold BI to Elastic Search data source
-The **Bold BI Cloud** Dashboard designer supports connecting the Elastic Search database using the SQL Live Query.
+The **Bold BI Cloud** Dashboard designer supports connecting to the Elastic Search database using the SQL Live Query.

 **Supported Server Versions**:
 *  Elasticsearch `6.8` and above
 *  Amazon Elastic Search `7.10` and above

 ## Choose an Elastic Search data source
-To configure the Elastic Search data source, follow these steps:
+To choose an Elastic Search data source, follow these steps:
-1. Click the `Data Sources` icon in the configuration panel to add a new data connection.
+1. Click on the `Data Sources` icon in the configuration panel to add a new data connection.

 ![Data source icon](/static/assets/working-with-datasource/data-connectors/images/Elastic-search/Datasourceicon.png#width=359.5px;height=512.2px)